grannycart/by-sound-alone_source/full-draft-manuscript/7_Chapter.md

 [//]: # (### They hit an obstruction in the water)

-For the next two hours Cassandra blearily focussed on listening to the sonar contacts and shouting potential hazards she heard in the water up to the control room.
+For the next two hours Cassandra blearily focused on listening to the sonar contacts and shouting potential hazards she heard in the water up to the control room.
 Owen and Percy were required to constantly make adjustments to their course to avoid one large object or another that rang out in Cassandra's earpieces.
 But she could not hear the smaller objects, and every so often one would bump threateningly against the hull, loud enough for them all to hear it regardless of which part of the ship had been struck.
 Every time this happened Percy shouted a string of curses down to Cassandra, and every time it happened the oaths were fiercer and lasted longer.

 By the time Hemi arrived back in the sonar compartment from his rack, Cassandra was clearly frayed.
 He consulted with her briefly to get caught up.
 He realized he would need to relieve Cassandra and let her get some rest.
 But first he wanted to check in with Percy, so he climbed up to the control room.